What to know

 - Once done, tap Mobile data & Wi-Fi.

 - Tap and turn off the toggle for Background data and Unrestricted data usage if enabled.

 You will now have disabled the Google Photos app on your Android device.

 Step 3: Visit Google Photos for the web and make the necessary changes

 Now that everything has been set up, we can visit Google Photos on your PC and download the photos you wish to retain.
 Follow the steps below to help you along with the process.

-Visit photos.google.com in your preferred browser and log into your Google account if needed.
+- Visit photos.google.com in your preferred browser and log into your Google account in case you haven’t.

-You can also hold your own Shift on your keyboard to select multiple photos at once.
+- You can also hold the Shift key on your keyboard to select multiple photos at once.

 And that’s it!
 Your trash will now be emptied, and the changes will now be synced across your devices.
 You can now delete the Google Photos app from your other devices to unsync Google Photos.
 Once done, you can restore your downloaded photos to retain your images on any device you prefer.